 Rebranding of our company rickshaw and providing a uniformed driver to transport visitors from Hull Interchange to Trinity Square.

 Branded uniforms for promoters and entertainers to create a consistent and recognisable look across the diverse event staff.

-Drunk Animal approached the task creatively and cleverly to maximise engagement within the constraints of a limited budget.
+Drunk Animal approached the task creatively and effectively to maximise engagement within the constraints of a limited budget.

-We provided interactive entertainers placed in Trinity House Lane and Whitefriargate locations creating pockets of audiences.
-Each entertainer was multi-skilled, making the most of their allocated time by allowing them to transition between activities.
-Our magicians, firebreathers and stiltwalkers mixed and mingled with guests, posing for photos and kept the atmosphere on a high, naturally turning heads and thus becoming a central point for discussion.
+Our magicians, fire breathers and stilt walkers mixed and mingled with guests, posing for photos and keeping the atmosphere on a high; naturally turning heads and thus becoming a central point for discussion.